front-end-foundations/Introduction/readme.md

 Try:

-1. Use the inspector to add `margin`, `padding`, `border` and `height` to the `em` tag with and without `display: block` and `display: inline-block` noting the box model graphic in the inspector
+1. Use the inspector to add `padding`, `border` and `margin` to the `em` tag with and without `display: block` and `display: inline-block` noting the box model graphic in the inspector

 ### HTML and Semantics

 HTML tags convey _meaning_ to the content that makes up the document to help make it understandable.
 Since HTML tags can be made to look anyway you want they are [semantically](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically - important.
-The proper use of HTML tags is important for accessibility.
+The proper use of HTML tags is important for accessibility and search engine optimization.

 HTML tags have _attributes_ that provide additional information about HTML elements such as the `href` in the anchor (`<a href >`) tag.